glintcms/glintcms/README.md

 created with [asciiflow](http://asciiflow.com)

 ## block
+Blocks are the heart of everything that is editable in *GlintCMS*.

 A block provider can be a plain text `glint-block-text`, or an image or a rich text e.g. `glint-block-ckeditor` etc.

 The `block` itself (`glint-block`) is a unifying interface for the block providers.